SchwarzIT/onyx/.changeset/great-beers-own.md

 "sit-onyx": minor
 ---

-bug(useOpenAlignment): fixed alignment calc for "right" and "left" as default
+fix(useOpenAlignment): fixed alignment calc for "right" and "left" as default